Meaning of ‘Cry Wolf’

 The moral of the The Boy Who Cried Wolf story is that when someone constantly lies, they lose the trust of others.
 Thus, the phrase ‘crying wolf’ is thought to have originated from this story; it references the lying boy.

-- I thought my wife was crying wolf after she kept yammering on about seeing a mouse in the kitchen, but when I checked for myself, I realized that she was telling the truth.
+1. I initially thought my wife was crying wolf when she kept going on about seeing a mouse in the kitchen, but she was totally right!

-- When I smelled smoke, I thought my house was on fire, but it was a false alarm.
+1. When I smelled smoke, I was worried that my house was burning down, but it was just a false alarm.